lockImplementing User Verification

 Next, generate an encrypted AUTH_TOKEN on your server to securely identify the user.

-Send a POST request to the Released token API with your ACCOUNT_ID and the CURRENT_USER_EMAIL.
+The request must include your ACCOUNT_ID and the CURRENT_USER_EMAIL.
 The API responds with an AUTH_TOKEN for that user.

 The CURRENT_USER_ID will be used to identify the user in Released.
 Make sure that this is a unique identifier for each user in your system.
 User profiles in Released will use this identifier to match users.